Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_DynOmics.md

 [![image-center](../assets/images/600px/DynOmics11.png){: .align-center}](../assets/images/DynOmics11.png)
 {: style="font-size: medium;"}

-That is all for how to get the structural dynamics results of DynOmics.
-If you are interested in the other results, DynOmics has provided its own tutorial <a href="http://enm.pitt.edu/Tutorial.php" target="_blank">here</a>.
+-->

-We will now head back to the main text in order to analyze our GNM/ANM results of SARS-CoV-2 S protein and compare it with SARS-CoV S protein to see if we can distinguish any significant differences.
+If you have made it this far, congratulations!
+You have become an expert in protein analysis.
+We will now head back to the main text to wrap up this module with some concluding thoughts.

 [Return to main text](conclusion_part_2#fighting-a-virus-with-open-science){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}